govau/style-manual/content/capitals/body.md

 ## The rule

-Use capitals for official names and abbreviations (proper nouns).
+Use capitals for official names (proper nouns) and abbreviations.

 Use lower case if the use of the term is:
 - generic
-- not directly related to a specific name or title
 - used in plural form
 - used as an adjective.